-Health Education Course Description Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Core Course To be eligible for consideration: Concurrent enrollment in PE 1 or Contract PE Year Level: 9
+Health Education Course Description Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Core Course To be eligible for consideration: Concurrent enrollment in PE 1 or Contract PE-As of the Fall of 2021, Freshman students are no longer eligible for contract PE.
+Year Level: 9

-Description: All freshmen enrolled in PE or contract PE are concurrently enrolled in the on-line Jesuit Virtual Learning Academy (JVLA) Growing Up Healthy course.
+Description: All freshmen enrolled in PE are concurrently enrolled in the on-line Jesuit Virtual Learning Academy (JVLA) Growing Up Healthy course.
 This course fulfills the state mandated requirement for high school graduation.
 Over a 14-week period, seven learning modules are presented: The human body, puberty, diet/nutrition, exercise, mental/emotional//spiritual health, risky behaviors and first aid.
 A minimum cumulative score of 70% or higher is required for graduation from Jesuit High School.